-I could start with writing tests to cover as many parts as I could, but I decided to do this once the upgrade was done.
+I could start by writing tests to cover as many parts as I could, but I decided to do this once the upgrade was finished.
 My reason?
-Well the way laravel handles tests has changed across versions which means it too might break and need fixing, not too useful.
+Well, the way laravel handles tests has changed across versions which means it too might break and need fixing, not too useful.

 I slowly sorted the output and wrote a basic Postman test for each one.
 This model served me very well throughout the entire upgrade.